MiaFrey/PlantingTrees/README.md

 What is the impact on GAT?
 etc

 There are many other factors involved when planting trees.
 The albedo adjustment caused by the change of surface induces a temperature variation because when the trees are grown the land surface becomes darker compared to having ice or sand and hence absorbs more light and heat.
-It is important to note that (de-)forestation plays a different role at different latitudes and it would be interesting to include this in future studies (Davin et al, 2010).
+It is important to note that (de-)forestation plays a different role at different latitudes and it would be interesting to include this in future studies [[4]](#4).

 First of all, we want to know the area of the surface needed to plant 1 trillion trees to then compare it to the surface of the Sahara.
-From the paper of Rotenberg and  Yakir, we find that they can plant 300 trees in one hectare (Rotenberg & Yakir, 2011).
+From the paper of Rotenberg and  Yakir, we find that they can plant 300 trees in one hectare [[12]](#12).
 Thus, we can find the surface of one tree and then multiply it by a trillion trees.

 The Sahara is 3.66 times smaller than the surface needed to plant 1 trillion trees!
 Therefore, we look at different projects planning to plant a big amount of trees and which areas they mention in their text.